JeremyBarber/EDSystemTriangulationTool/README.md

 All images and colour schemes are based on the wonderful fan creations at [EDAssets](https://edassets.org/#/).

 This app is built in .NET 6.0 and the UI is using the .NET MAUI multi-platform UI framework.
-Some aspects of MAUI are still very new, so there are some issues (mostly surrounding UI styling and theming) that I am currently unable to fix.

 ## Bug Reports